Hoody-Network/.github/profile/README.md

 This is where all the ~engineering~ magic of Hoody happens 🪄

 ### 👉 Check what we're all about
 Hoody is an all-in-one bulletproof privacy solution for the web.
 Curious?
-Visit our [website](https://hoody.com) for more details!
+Visit [hoody.com](https://hoody.com) for more details!

 ### 🛡️ Help us make privacy bulletproof
 Interested in finding and building new ways to keep your digital identity totally private?
 Join us now!
 Send us an e-mail at <social@hoody.com> and we'll get back to you as soon as we can!